PURPOSE OF OUR POLICY

 3.1 In the course of business it is necessary for us to collect Personal Information, which occurs in 2 ways:

 (a) Personal Information is extracted from data we process on behalf of our customers and is only stored for the purpose of our customers accessing that data.
 We do not use that Personal Information for our business purposes; and

 (b) For Personal Information we collect directly, we use that Personal Information to identify who an individual is for the purposes of our business, share Personal Information when asked of us, contact the individual in the ordinary course of business and transact with the individual.

 3.2 Without limitation, the type of information we may collect is:

 (a) Personal Information.
 We may collect personal details such as an individual’s name, location, date of birth, nationality, family details and other information defined as “Personal Information” in the Privacy Act that allows us to identify who the individual is;

 (b) Contact Information.
-We may collect information such as an individual’s email address, telephone & fax number, third-party usernames, residential, business and postal address and other information that allows us to contact the individual;
+We may collect information such as an individual’s email address, telephone and fax number, third-party usernames, residential, business and postal addresses and other information that allows us to contact the individual;

 (c) Financial Information.
 We may collect financial information related to an individual such as any bank or credit card details used to transact with us and other information that allows us to transact with the individual and/or provide them with our services;

 (d) Statistical Information.
 We may collect information about an individual’s online and offline preferences, habits, movements, trends, decisions, associations, memberships, finances, purchases and other information for statistical purposes; and